Geodesic Length Distribution in Sparse Network Ensembles: Sparse general random network

-For continuous models on node space $\real$, such as graphons described in Sec. \ref{sec:graphons}, we can define an equivalent $m$-block SBM with equi-proportioned blocks.
+\paragraph*{MLE-SBM approximation in one dimension} For continuous models on node space $\real$, such as graphons described in Sec. \ref{sec:graphons}, we can define an equivalent $m$-block SBM with equi-proportioned blocks.
 Let $F:\real\to[0,1]$ be the cumulative distribution function (CDF) for this node space, i.e. $F(x)\triangleq\int_{-\infty}^x\mu(x)dx$.
 Then using the inverse of $F$, define a size $k$ partition of $\real$ given by:

 Evidently this is an equi-sized partition: which generates the index-map: